robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Executing JSON files
 ''''''''''''''''''''

-When using the `robot` command normally, JSON files with the :file:`.rbt` extension are parsed automatically.
+When executing tests or tasks using the `robot` command, JSON files with the custom :file:`.rbt` extension are parsed automatically.
 This includes running individual JSON files like `robot tests.rbt` and running directories containing :file:`.rbt` files.
 If you would rather use the standard :file:`.json` extension, you need to `configure which files are parsed`__.

 __ `Selecting files to parse`_